Education0โ†’1iOSB2C

 Survey results showing parent responses to questions about homework habits, screen time, and learning apps.

-Parent survey responses, run before building began.
+Parent survey responses, ran before building began.
 Parents worried equally about screen time and about motivation โ€” and most were already using learning apps they weren't happy with.

 Directing AI to build

-I directed Cursor to write the app in Flutter and embedded my UX principles document directly into Cursor as a rules files, so that every code generation aligned with the overriding design rationale.
-I also encoded the linguistic rules for phoneme mapping as Cursor rules โ€” so adding new words to the curriculum meant generating the correct grapheme-to-phoneme breakdown automatically.
+I directed Cursor to write the app in Flutter and embedded my UX principles document directly into Cursor as a rules file, so that every code generation aligned with the overriding design rationale.
+I also encoded the linguistic rules for phoneme mapping as a skill โ€” so adding new words to the curriculum meant Cursor generated the correct grapheme-to-phoneme breakdown automatically, writing it back to both the Google Sheets lesson plan and the Supabase backend that powers the app.

 What real testing surfaces